TimHugall/tournament_organiser/README.md

 # tournament_organiser
 Simple tournament organiser written in Python 3

-## Progress
+## Possible improvements
-* Currently double elimination, single-pool
+* Currently double elimination, single-pool - could do more?
+* Could use function for the inputs
+* Better presentation of printed information